BecauseOfProg/openweathermap-ruby/README.md

 ## Why would I use this library ?

 Before writing this OpenWeatherMap implementation, I checked for existing ones on rubygems.org.
-There's only small libraries, that has at least one or two good thing but that's all.
+There're only small libraries, that has at least one or two good thing but that's all.
 Consequently, I decided to make my own one, combining all their advantages :

 - **Centralized :** all the options and fetch methods are stored in one class, that is initialized only once in all the program.
 Parameters are the same across all requests.
 - **Fast :** the only thing that can slow the library is your Internet connection : indeed, no heavy operations are made in the background.
 As soon as it receives weather conditions, the only step for it is organizing them.